konpeki02/Dad-Jokes-Discord-Bot/README.md

 - `!quote` returns a embeded image to a channel and stores data in a PostgreSQL database.
 - `!random_quote` returns a random quote from the database.
 - `im, i'm, Im`implemented a function to parse the next word in a given string and returns.
-- Implemented using discord.py API and PostgreSQL.
+- Implemented using discord.py Library and PostgreSQL.
 - Implemented algorithm to parse a user message and store user metadata in database
 - Validated functionality of discord commands and queries  using Unit Tests
 ----